igor-martynov/duplicate_checker/README.md

 	- "enable" will set "enabled" flag on dir.
 Enabled dir will participate in all operations.
 All dirs are enabled on creation
 	- "disable" will unset "enabled" flag on dir.
 Disabled dir will ne ignored in all operations.
 This is useful when you want to ignore dir, but don't want to delete it

+Roadmap.
+	- fix issue with subtasks that are added as tasks
+	- fix issue with new dir added when CheckDirTask is used
+	- release of stable version 1.0
+	- add functionality "copy all files without_copies to new dir"
+	- add functionaluty "copy pathes to all files without_copies to clipboard"